braheezy/ZigGBA/README.md

 ZigGBA is an SDK for creating Game Boy Advance games using the [Zig](https://ziglang.org/) programming language.
 It is currently in a WIP/experimental state.
 This repository is a maintained fork of [wendigojaeger/ZigGBA](https://github.com/wendigojaeger/ZigGBA).

-For bug reports and feature requests, please submit a [GitHub issue](https://github.com/pineapplemachine/ziggba/issues).
+For bug reports and feature requests, please submit a [GitHub issue](https://github.com/braheezy/ziggba/issues).
 For general questions and support, you can submit an issue or you can visit the [gbadev Discord server](https://discord.gg/7DBJvgW9bb) which has a `#ziggba` channel for discussions specifically about this project, as well as other channels for more general discussions about GBA development.

 Many thanks to [TONC](https://gbadev.net/tonc/) and [GBATEK](https://problemkaputt.de/gbatek.htm), both of which have been major inspirations and resources for this project.

+## Usage

+The current support Zig version is `0.16.0-dev.1262+be4eaed7c`.
+Get it with `zigup 0.16.0-dev.1262+be4eaed7c`.

 Add to your `build.zig.zon`:

     zig fetch --save git+https://github.com/braheezy/ZigGBA.git

-If you want to use the build helper for converting assets (most users do), add `zigimg`:

-    zig fetch --save git+https://github.com/zigimg/zigimg.git

 In your `build.zig`: